Site Loader

 First and foremost, the outer aspect of a sculpture should be studied.
 A number of factors can indicate a particular region of Africa, or even a specific society: the techniques used to work metal (in some cases) and wood (usually), and the species of the latter when it can be ascertained; whether the object is painted or oiled; whether it is patinated, or has sharp angles.
 Research and attribution can also be guided by how the body is modeled.
 For each cultural region, specific groups can be identified by distinctive styles.
 Careful observation is therefore necessary; was this piece intended to be naturalistic, or not?
 Are there any distinctive geometric lines?
 Are any parts of the body particularly stylized, and therefore perhaps strongly symbolic?

-Because classical African art is all about symbolism.
+Because traditional African art is all about symbolism.
 The greater the visual impact of a work, the easier it is to understand its original role—an important criterion in the attribution of value to a sculpture.

 The Role and Purpose of Objects